tomazrg/tomazrg/README.md

 I am a Brazilian **PhD Student in Plant Pathology (UFV)** and I am doing my **PhD Sandwich Program at LSU (EUA)**.
 I have strong expertise in crop disease epidemiology, predictive modelling, and yield-loss simulation in crops such as soybean, wheat, and maize.
 In addition, I have worked with remote sensing to identify and quantify important disease in rice.

-What can you find on this repository?
+What will you find in this repository?
 - Epidemiology
 - Mathematical modeling
 - Stochastic simulations